 Dr. Tim Simcoe

 Dr. Tim Simcoe is Assistant Professor of Strategy and Innovation at Boston University School of Management.
-He is also a Faculty Research Fellow at the National Bureau of Economic Research.
-Professor Simcoe has previously worked at the University of Toronto and Ernst & Young LLP.
-Dr. Simcoe’s research and writing covers topics in innovation, science and technology policy, intellectual property and corporate strategy.
-He is an expert in the area of compatibility standards.
-Dr. Simcoe received an A.B. in Applied Math from Harvard University, an M.A. in Economics from Harvard University, and an M.A. in Economics and Ph.D. in Business Administration from the University of California at Berkeley.
+He is also a Faculty Research Fellow at the National Bureau of Economic Research and an Associate Editor of Management Science.
+Dr. Simcoe’s research specialties are in the economics of innovation, science and technology policy, intellectual property and corporate strategy.
+He has published numerous articles and book chapters on intellectual property and standards development.
+Dr. Simcoe received an A.B. in Applied Math from Harvard University, an M.A. in Economics from the University of California at Berkeley, and Ph.D. in Business Administration from the University of California at Berkeley.
 He also studies information technology and how organizational structure drives innovation.

 Mr. Oliver Smoot